-The other important - and closely related - limitation of this paper is that we constantly assumed a common rate of return r on private wealth for all individuals.
-In the real world, the average r is larger than g, but the effective r varies enormously across individuals, over time and over assets.
-Available data and anecdotal evidence suggest that higher wealth individuals tend to get higher average returns (e.g. because of fixed costs in portfolio management, or risk aversion effects, or both).73 By assuming a common rate of return, we almost certainly underestimate the inheritance share and overestimate the labor share in capitalized lifetime resources - possibly by large amounts.
+The other important-and closely related-limitation of this article is that we constantly assumed a common rate of return r on private wealth for all individuals.
+In the real world, the average r is larger than g, but the effective r varies enormously across individuals, over time, and over assets.
+Available data and anecdotal evidence suggest that higher wealth individuals tend to get higher average returns (e.g., because of fixed costs in portfolio management, risk-aversion effects, or both) (see, e.g., Calvet, Campbell, and Sodini 2009).
+By assuming a common rate of return, we almost certainly underestimate the inheritance share and overestimate the labor share in capitalized lifetime resourcespossibly by large amounts.

-In some cases, inherited wealth might also require human skills and effort in order to deliver high returns.
+In some cases, inherited wealth might also require human skills and effort to deliver high returns.
 That is, it sometimes takes labor input to get high capital income.
 If anything, the empirical relevance of the theoretical distinction between labor and capital income has probably increased over the development process, following the rise of financial intermediation and the separation of ownership and control.
-I.e. with perfect capital markets, any dull successor should be able to get a high return.
-But the hererogeneity and potential endogeneity of asset returns are important issues which should be taken into account in a unified positive and normative analysis of inheritance.
+That is, with perfect capital markets, any dull successor should be able to get a high return.
+But the hererogeneity and potential endogeneity of asset returns are important issues that should be taken into account in a unified positive and normative analysis of inheritance.
 This raises major conceptual and empirical challenges for future research.